Why is my period late? 10 reasons why your period is late (not pregnant)

 10. Thyroid problems

-Take two fingers and press down on the side of your neck – right below your Adam’s apple.
+TTake two fingers and press down on the side of your neck – right below your Adam’s apple.
 Underneath that skin is a butterfly-shaped gland called the thyroid, which is kind of like the Chief Hormonal Officer of the human body.
-Too much or too little production of thyroid hormone (hyper or hypothyroidism) can cause all sorts of weirdness in your body, including late or even absent periods.11
+Too much (overactive thyroid gland) or too little (underactive thyroid gland) thyroid hormone production (AKA: hyper or hypothyroidism).
+These thyroid issues can cause all sorts of weirdness in your body, including irregular menstruation such as late or even absent periods.11

-If thyroid issues run in your family and you’ve noticed changes to your menstrual cycle, mention it to your healthcare provider.
-They may order some blood tests to measure your thyroid hormone levels and test your overall thyroid function.
+If thyroid disorders run in your family and you’ve noticed changes to your menstrual cycle, mention it to your healthcare provider.
+They may order some blood tests to measure your thyroid hormone levels and test your overall thyroid gland function.

 flex reusable menstrual disc